 The Climate Corporate Data Accountability Act (SB 253) mandates that companies publicly disclose independently assured Scope 1 and Scope 2 greenhouse gas (GHG) emissions beginning in 2026, and Scope 1, 2, and 3 emissions from 2027 onward.
 The law applies to both public and private U.S. companies that conduct business in California and generate more than USD 1 billion in total global revenue, regardless of where they locate their corporate headquarters.

-Approximately 2,600 companies fall under SB 253's requirements—a reach that extends further than many organizations initially expect, particularly for multinational firms that operate in California through subsidiaries or indirect activities.
+Approximately 4,200 entities are subject to SB 253 and/or SB 261: a reach that extends further than many organizations initially expect, particularly for multinational firms that operate in California through subsidiaries or indirect activities.
 CARB uses the California Secretary of State's Business Entity Database to help define "doing business," but the threshold remains subject to interpretation.
 Companies with California sales, employees, property, or significant contracts may be covered even without a physical presence.
 Organizations must comply even if the database does not list them.

 For CFOs and finance teams, the financial exposure is significant: CARB can impose penalties of up to USD 500,000 per year for non-compliance.
-Companies also face an estimated filing fee of USD 3,106 per submission.
+Companies also face a flat annual fee of $2,000 to $7,000 per entity depending on total program costs and number of reporting entities.
 Beyond direct costs, delays or incomplete reporting can undermine trust among investors, customers, and regulators—creating reputational and capital access risks that far exceed regulatory penalties.

 For sustainability and ESG leaders, the challenge lies in building robust data systems capable of capturing emissions across diverse operations and complex value chains.
 Companies must ensure that disclosures remain clear, consistent, and responsive to organizational changes, such as mergers, acquisitions, or divestments.